East Coast Gas Grid Expansion Plan

 Stage 3

-Stage 4
+Stage 3A

-Stage 4 involves the delivery of the proposed new Riverina Storage Pipeline (RSP) in New South Wales (NSW), along with new compression and pipeline infrastructure.
+This stage involves the delivery of the proposed new Riverina Storage Pipeline (RSP) in New South Wales (NSW), along with new compression and pipeline infrastructure.
 Access and approvals and concept design is progressing as part of early works funding.

 The ~84% increase in transport capacity into Wollert, Victoria could be delivered as early as winter 2029 as the Victorian market becomes more reliant on northern gas basins.